ElleAshby/ReadMe/README.md

 ## Movement and Dance
 -----------

 These two communities although fundamentally different, share similar themes and challenges.
 Access for both computing and dance can be seen as exclusive and remote.
 Choreography acts as a key to decode movements and sequences.
-It takes the form of graphic notation with movement being translated into a visual syntax.
+It takes the form of graphic notation - with movement being translated into a visual syntax.
 Behind every routine, the sequence of actions can be broken down into subsequent parts.
-This abstraction of language and insider knowledge can be found through the use of coding.
+This insider knowledge, (an abstraction of language into pictograms) is reflective of coding.
+These two communities struggle with exclusivity.
+Dance is taught through learning the language of notation or attending expensive lessons.
+This is also seen through computing, there's plenty of exposure to websites and apps, however a specialist knowledge is needed to understand the processes behind the design.

 ![e491bde7603bd3ddefb79c1f46a88949--dance-notation-noten](https://user-images.githubusercontent.com/93981347/140969190-3258f7e9-64c9-4397-809c-f495a250bdff.jpg)